Professional wrestling strikes: Flying lariat

-The attacking wrestler first uses the ropes to build up speed, then leaps forward and wraps their arm around the opponent's neck, knocking down the opponent.
+The attacking wrestler first uses the ropes to build up speed, then leaps forward and wraps their arm around the opponent's neck, knocking them down.
+The move is noted to have been used by several high-flying wrestlers such as Ricochet, Will Ospreay (who refers to the move as the Pip Pip Cheerio) and Logan Paul, and is also used by mat-based wrestler "Hangman" Adam Page (who refers to the move as the Buckshot).

 Lariat takedown

-The wrestler runs towards their opponent, wraps an arm around the opponent's upper chest and neck, and swings both legs forward, using this momentum to pull the opponent down with them to the mat back-first.
+The wrestler runs toward their opponent, wraps an arm around the opponent's upper chest and neck, and swings both legs forward, using this momentum to pull the opponent down with them to the mat back-first.
 Popularized by "Macho Man" Randy Savage.

-Leg Drag
+Leg drag

 Also known as low-angle discus lariat or dragon screw sets the attacking wrestler waiting for a charging opponent, the wrestler then takes a sidestep, extends an arm and lowers the upper body all at once in a swinging motion, turning up to 180 degrees, hooking the back of the opponent's nearest knee to trip them down to the mat back first.
-It was one of the many Bob Backlund's signature moves.
+It was one of Bob Backlund's many signature moves.

 Northern lariat

-Also called enzui lariat, it sets the attacking wrestler charging against the opponent's back, driving them to the mat face first.
+Also called an enzui lariat, it sets the attacking wrestler charging against the opponent's back, driving them to the mat face first.

 Pendulum lariat

 A wrestler performs a tilting sequence, similar to that of an actual pendulum, in between the ring ropes (usually near a ringpost) in order to gain momentum to perform an attack or a counterattack before striking the opponent hard.
-Nigel McGuiness is known for utilize it as the Jawbreaker Lariat and Jon Moxley as the Lunatic Lariat.
+Nigel McGuiness is known for utilizing it as the Jawbreaker Lariat and Jon Moxley as the Lunatic Lariat.